 There are many postgraduate qualifications that relate to jobs in the art history field.
-For example, Masters in museum and gallery studies or curating or conservation science are available.
+For example, an MA in Museum and Gallery Studies or Curating or Conservation Science are available.
 These qualifications can help lead on to jobs in museums and galleries.

 Arts and heritage management are also popular choices, as they provide a broader skills base and open up a range of job opportunities, often at a more senior level.

 Research degrees, such as PhD or MPhil, are useful, and sometimes essential, for those interested in an academic career and who wish to develop expertise in a narrowly defined area of art history.

 History of art graduates enter a variety of careers but popular roles include marketing associate professionals, conference and exhibition managers and organisers, PR professionals, archivists and curators, and business sales executives.